franciskershaw/slice-of-pie/README.md

 * **HTML5:** Language used for structure and content across all pages.
 * **CSS3:** Language used to style elements from the HTML pages.
-* **Bootstrap:** CSS and JavaScript framework which allowed for the quick implementation of the homepage modals and the grid system which greatly improved the responsiveness of each page.
+* **Bootstrap:** CSS and JavaScript framework which allowed for the quick implementation of various components and the grid system.
-* **JavaScript:** Programming language used to add interactivity to the homepage and implement the logic required to make the game work.
+* **JavaScript::** Programming language used to add interactivity across the site.
-* **jQuery:** JavaScript framework which helped me select and manipulate elements with greater ease than purely through JavaScript.
+* **jQuery::** JavaScript framework which helped me select and manipulate elements with greater ease than purely through JavaScript.
-* **Python:** Backend language used to control the logic on the site.
+* **Python/Django:** Backend language and high-level framework used to control the logic on the site.
-* **Flask:** Python framework used to simmplify the routing and HTML templating on the site.
-* **MongoDB**: Non-relational database used to store and update the information provided by users of the site.
+* **SQLite:** The database used as a default in my local development environment.
+* **PostgreSQL:** The database used for the live site through Heroku

 ### Additional tools

 * [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md and check general responsiveness of the pages.
+* [AWS:](https://aws.amazon.com/) Used for hosting static files and media on the cloud in conjunction with Heroku's hosting.
+* [CSS Gradient:](https://cssgradient.io/) Used to create the subtle gradient in the background of all pages.
 * [dbdiagram:](https://dbdiagram.io/home) Used to create my entity relationship diagram.
 * [Favicon Generator:](https://realfavicongenerator.net/) Used to create the favicon on the browser tab.
 * [FontAwesome:](https://fontawesome.com/) Large database of icons which I used all over the site to add to the visual language.